-A New Direction has been consulting with Virtual Schools across England about the potential to use Artsmark Award to better embed high-quality cultural education within their work and support more children and young people to have more and better cultural education opportunities.
+A New Direction led a piece of consultation with Virtual Schools across England about the potential to use Artsmark Award to better embed high-quality cultural education within their work, with the aim of supporting more children and young people to have more and better cultural education opportunities.

 Our recommendations for how Artsmark can be embedded into a Virtual School setting and our literature review of the Impact of Arts and Cultural Education on Children Looked After can be downloaded here: